NottingHack/members-guide/tools.rst

 Inductions can be booked via the `Induction Form`__, however bear in mind that inductions are done by other members: please be patient for training slots to appear.

 Details of the tools we have can be found on the wiki https://wiki.nottinghack.org.uk/wiki/Tools.
 The most up to date list of induction-only tools can also be found on HMS under the Tools page.
+Please remember that inductions are run by volunteers, and their time might be limited.
+You should not expect to get an induction immediately, but our teams try their best!

 .. __: https://goo.gl/RJPI5K